jens-goes-mad/diy-pedalboard/documentation-web-hugo-stack-theme/content/arduino/avr/instruction-loop-sample.md

 ---
-title: ATmega328P Instructions
-# date: 2025-06-03
 layout: article
 draft: false
+title: "ATmega328P Instructions"
+summary: "
-summary: "All about instructions and Opcodes, Cycles!"
+All about instructions and Opcodes.
+We disassemble binaries, decode instructions and count cycles.
+And we introduce some kind of Morse-Code to avoid serial at all "
 weight: 160
 categoryWeight: "300.200"
 image: "PB_LDI_SUB_CALL.jpg"